dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 # Detailed longitudinal
 Here detailed longitudinal files are formed from all registers which are included in endpoint generation.

+First Causes of death (COD) should be processed as death date from COD is used to correct events recorded after death date in other registers.
+The order of processing other registers is not important.

+For how and why certain detailed longitudinal file variables are formatted or what information is included see: google drive: dsgelab>Finregistry>Data_dictionaries>Data Dictionary> Detailed longitudinal variables.

+##  Causes of death (COD)

 ## Hilmo

 Hilmo registry is split into separate files because throughout the registry existance three ICD disease classification versions changed (8 to 10):